gohubvlc/sofia-landing-page/README.md

 # SofiA (Social Fire Alarm)

-Promotional landing page for Sofía project.
+Promotional landing page for Sofia project.
 See the [Online Demo](https://gohubvlc.github.io/sofia-landing-page/dist/index.html)

 It's just and approch about how to report to the citicents the existence of Sofia Project and how it works.
 The main target was create a brand website with high user experience level redirecting the users to the APP stores because Sofia works in the background for you while you are watching this website.